noi-techpark/odh-docs/source/guidelines/platform.rst

 web UIs exposed to end users should be implemented to work well on mobile devices by using standard techniques, such as :strong:`responsive design`.

-In some, if not most, contexts it is also necessary to take accessibility into account when designing web pages.
+In the development of the web front-end, Accessibility principles should be taken into account when designing web pages.

 XML and JSON
 ++++++++++++